Robert Lostutter

 Robert Lostutter (born 1939) is a Chicago-based artist.
 He was a member of the Chicago Imagists, a breakaway group of surrealist iconoclasts from the School of the Art Institute of Chicago who showed in the Hyde Park Art Center in 1969 and later.

-His meticulous watercolors depict human-bird hybrids.
+Lostutter has stated that his human-bird hybrids, painted in meticulous water colors, are self-portraits that express the idea that people share traits with birds.
+While painting, Lostutter works from light to dark and then recreates the image dark to light.
+He will repeat this process two to three times to reach this ideal look.
+These paintings would sometimes be accompanied by a poem of his that enforces the meanings behind them.

+His artwork was inspired by the works of artists such as Richard Lindner and his teacher at the School of the Art Institute of Chicago, John Rogers Cox.
+He produced a series based on the works from printmaker Toyohara Kunichika.
+He got the inspiration from seeing his prints being used as wrapping papers in a shipping container he received.
+Birds were a source of inspiration for Lostutter, which stemmed from his experiences with his grandfather and from different tropical birds he saw on a trip to Mexico in the 1970s.

 Publications

 In 1964 Lostutter illustrated "The Things That Are", a book of poems for children by Adrien Stoutenburg, published by the Reilly & Lee Company of Chicago.

 Collections

 Robert Lostutter's art is in the collections of: